btror/astarMinecraft/README.md

 # Minecraft pathfinding plugin

-### A program that generates random mazes and solves it with AI.
+### A program that generates random mazes and solves them with AI.

 ### This is an implementation of the A* pathfinding algorithm.